-Grade Basis Grade Criteria Outcome CEU CC Successful completion based upon competency (learning is assessed) and is equivalent to a Satisfactory grade of "S" CEU awarded CEU AC Successful completion based upon attendance (80% minimum attendance) and is equivalent to a Satisfactory grade of "S" CEU awarded CEGrade SC Successful completion based upon competency and is equivalent to a Satisfactory grade of "S" No CEU awarded CEGrade SA Successful completion based upon attendance and is equivalent to a Satisfactory grade of "S" No CEU awarded UC Unsuccessful completion based upon competency No award given NA Unsuccessful completion based upon attendance No award given WD Student withdrawn from class No award given a.
-Semester Grade Point Average
+Grade Basis Grade Criteria Outcome CEU CC Successful completion based upon competency (learning is assessed) and is equivalent to a Satisfactory grade of "S" CEU awarded CEU AC Successful completion based upon attendance (80% minimum attendance) and is equivalent to a Satisfactory grade of "S" CEU awarded CEGrade SC Successful completion based upon competency and is equivalent to a Satisfactory grade of "S" No CEU awarded based upon at and is equival Successful completion based upon attendance and is equivalent to a Satisfactory grade of "S" No CEU awarded UC Unsuccessful completion based upon competency No award given NA Unsuccessful completion based upon attendance No award given WD Student withdrawn from class No award given a.
+Semester Grade Point Average The semester GPA is determined by multiplying the number of credit hours in each course attempted by the number of points corresponding to the final grade for the course.
+The total is then divided by the number of credit hours attempted during that semester.
+The semester GPA is computed only on college-level courses attempted at FCC.
+The grades of "I," "AU," "S," "U," "P," "Z," "DX," "FX," and "W" are not used in calculating the GPA.